Equilibrium modeling and solution approaches inspired by nonconvex bilevel programming: Definition of equilibrium and relationship to other frameworks

 \subsection{Terminology}

-Moving forward, we will focus on the problem of finding a GNE according to \Cref{defn:gne_mod}, and all subsequent problems will be posed in the form given in \Cref{sec:defn}.
-Consequently, we may call a point a GNE or even more simply an \emph{equilibrium} if it satisfies \Cref{defn:gne_mod} for an appropriately defined game.
+Moving forward, we will focus on the problem of finding a cPNE according to \Cref{defn:cpne}, and all subsequent problems will be posed in the form given in \Cref{sec:defn}.
+Consequently, we may simply call a point an \emph{equilibrium} if it satisfies \Cref{defn:cpne} for an appropriately defined game.